jeffasante/Unofficial-GCN-Kipf-Welling-Implementation/README.md

 This is an unofficial PyTorch implementation of the Graph Convolutional Network (GCN) from the paper ["Semi-Supervised Classification with Graph Convolutional Networks"](https://arxiv.org/abs/1609.02907) by Thomas Kipf and Max Welling.
 This implementation leverages the `einops` library for efficient and flexible tensor operations.

+## Key elements include:

+- Model Architecture: A two-layer GCN using a form of convolution on graphs, with ReLU activations.

+- Training: The model is trained using cross-entropy loss, optimized via gradient descent (Adam optimizer), with dropout for regularization.

+- Input/Output: Node feature matrix as input, predicted labels for nodes as output.

+- Metrics: Node classification accuracy.

 ## Features
 - Graph Convolution using adjacency normalization and self-loops.
 - Efficient tensor reshaping and summing using `einops`.